Want to to be interviewed?

 Interviews can last up to 1.5 hours but can be shorter if both you and I feel that enough information has been shared.
-If you feel it would be helpful, we can provide a debriefing after your interview with a support worker or even have a support worker present during your interview.
+If you feel it would be helpful, we can provide a debriefing after your interview with a counsellor or even have a counsellor present during your interview.
 However, this is at your discretion.
-If you’d prefer not to have a support worker present that is fine.
-Your name could also be kept from that support worker if you choose.

 Privacy of your Information and Identity

 At no point will your name be shared with anyone beside myself.
 The audio file will be stored on both my computer’s internal hard drive and on an external hard drive, which will be kept hidden and locked in my apartment.
 If your interview or a part of your interview ends up being used in the production, the only people who will hear your voice are myself, the sound editor, my artistic mentor and the cast of 5 performers.
 Your name will not be shared with any of these people.
 If you are concerned that your voice might be recognized by any of these people, I can use voice alteration software to disguise your voice.

 Before you give your interview, you will sign a consent agreement, which we will go over in detail so that you understand all that it entails.
 These consent forms will only be seen by you and myself.
 As part of this process I will continually check in with you to make sure you are still comfortable with me using your interview.
 You will be sent the audio clip of what parts of your interview, if any, I hope to use in the production beforehand so that you can approve them.
 You will also be sent a video file so that you can have more context for how your story fits into the performance.
 Finally, I will always be available by phone and email if you have further questions or concerns or would like to schedule a further interview or restate something in different wording.
 I want this to be a two-way conversation and for it to be an empowering process for all involved.